-Adjustments to student budgets may be made for the following items, where applicable:
+Adjustments to student budgets may be made for special circumstances including the following items, where applicable:

-- ✓ If you opt in to the "Medical Insurance Premium Plan" your budget will be increased by an equal amount and your financial aid package will be adjusted accordingly. - ✓ Transportation home Varies with final destination, to a maximum of \$635 per year.
-No more than two round trips will be included. - ✓ Medical/dental care costs Medical care costs in excess of the benefits provided by the CUIMC Student Health Service Program or dental costs that exceed \$200 per year will be considered if documentation is provided. - \checkmark Child care for a single parent or when spouse is working outside the home. - ✓ Expenses for students with dependents are reviewed on an individual basis.
-Be sure to discuss your situation with your financial aid officer when applying for aid. - ✓ "Away electives" consideration can be given for ground and air transportation, and for lodging expenses, if applicable. - ✓ Residency interview expenses consideration given on an individual basis. - ✓ International Student Fee \$100 assessed each semester by the International Students & Scholars Office CUIMC (ISSO-CUIMC). - ✓ Rent if it exceeds the rent in our "Average Student Budget", up to a maximum of \$1,400 a month. - ✓ Monthly metro card expense if living outside of Washington Heights.
+- ✓ If you opt in to the university "Medical Insurance Plan" your budget will be increased by the amount of the premium for a single student and your financial aid package adjusted accordingly. - ✓ Transportation home Varies with final destination, to a maximum of \$1,326 per year.
+No more than two round trips will be included. - ✓ Medical/dental care expenses in excess of the benefits provided by the CUIMC Student Health Service Program or dental costs that exceed \$200 per year will be considered if documentation is provided.